trailblazer/reform/README.md

 end
 ```

-If you're not happy with the `model_name` result, configure it manually.
+If you're not happy with the `model_name` result, configure it manually via `::model`.

 ```ruby
 class CoverSongForm < Reform::Form